underwatergrasshopper/TrivialOpenGL/README.md

 ### Icon from File
 Icon imported this way will be visible on:
-- window title bar
+- window title bar,
-- task bar
+- task bar.

 It will not show on executable file.